 AT ROOM TEMPERATURE: Red velvet cake cookies can be stored in an airtight container on the counter for up to three days.

-IN THE FREEZER: You can freeze red velvet cookies for up to three months in an airtight container.
+IN THE FREEZER: You can freeze red velvet chocolate chip cookies for up to three months in an airtight container.
 Leave to thaw on the countertop until they reach room temperature.

 Red Velvet Cookies